OrchardCMS/OrchardCore/src/OrchardCore/Microsoft.AspNetCore.Modules/README.md

 That's it.
 Erm, wait, what?
 Okay so right now you must be thinking, well what the hell does this do?
 Good question.

-AddModuleServices will add the container middleware to you application pipeline, this means in short that It will look in to a folder called Modules within you application for all folders that contain the mainfest file `Module.txt`.
-IF you looked on the file system it would look like this:
+AddModuleServices will add the container middleware to you application pipeline; this means, in short, that it will look in to a folder called `Modules` within your application, for all folders that contain the manifest file `Module.txt`.
+If you looked on the file system it would look like this:

 ```
 MyNewWebApplicaion